Abdolraouf-KIE/Wearable_Sensor/README.md

 1. SPO2 measurements send with MQTT:
-   1. only reading every 10seconds
+   1. reading every 1seconds
-   2. sending MQTT after 10seconds (MQTT deosnt contain the SPO2 data just yet)
+   2.

 # What is next:

-1. Send SPO2 to broker at a suitable interval.
-   1. package the message in json format
-   2. observe the results on node red.
+1. sending MQTT after 10seconds (MQTT deosnt contain the SPO2 data just yet.
+Havnt done this yet.
+This should be done to avoid the missing of beat detection.
 2. Temperature:
    1. Obtain the reading
 3. Combine temp and MQTT together.